cmh716/RMCARD302-Shutdown/README.md

 # RMCARD302-Shutdown
 **CyberPower RMCARD302 Shutdown Agent**

-The purpose of this project is to shutdown computers when the CyberPower RMCARD302 SNMP card sends the *On Battery* and the *Low Battery* SNMP Traps.
+The purpose of this project is to shutdown computers when the CyberPower [RMCARD302](https://www.cyberpowersystems.com/product/ups/hardware/rmcard302/) SNMP card sends the *On Battery* and the *Low Battery* SNMP Traps.
 This is intended as lightweight option when compared to running a NUT server.

-Add Documentaion links here

 **Prerequisites**